wizardbusiness/Data-Structures-And-Algotrithms/algorithms/README.md

 ---

 **Quick Sort**
-Description: Sorts an array in O(nLogn) time
+Description: Sorts an array in O(nLogn) time in place Key Concepts:

-Key Concepts:
+-quicksort-

-- pivot
+- recursive
-- compare elements to pivot
-- divide and conquer
+- start and end pointers
+- base case: return if start is greater than or equal to end
+- find partition index with helper partition function to divide array in two
+  NOTE: the partition function also sorts the array so that elements to the left of the partition are less than the element at the partition, and elements to the right are greater than.

 Key Strategies:
---SIMPLE WAY--
+--LOMUTO PARTITION--
 --The Partition--

+- takes in array, start and end values
-- pick pivot
+- pick pivot value
-- init two empty arrays, left and right
-- compare each el to pivot
-- if less than push to left
-- if greater than push to right
-  -- The Base Case --
-- if arr length is 0 or 1 return the arr
-  -- The Recursive Case --
-- return the spread res of calling quicksort on left, pivot, and quicksort on right [...quicksort(left), pivot, ...quicksort(right)]
-  -- Gotchas --

-  - quicksort left and right recursive calls are what is spread, not the original left and right arrays.
-  - the base case needs to be if array length is LESS THAN or equal to one.
-Otherwise empty arrays do not return and stack overflow.
-    --STANDARD WAY--
-    --The Partition--

-- pick pivot
+- set pivot index to start value
-- increment i and decrement j
+- iterate through partition from start to end
-- if i > pivot and j < pivot swap elements at i and j
+- if elements value is less than pivot value swap with element at pivot index and increment pivot index
-- when i crosses j, swap pivot with element at j
+- after iterating through partition, swap the element at the pivot index with the element picked for pivot value.
-  --The Split--
-- call quicksort recursively for subarrays to left and right of pivot
-- keep going until each array is either one or two elements --The Merge--
-- combine each sorted subarray
+  result: All the elements to left are less than the pivot value, and all the elements to the right are greater than (or equal).

 _Heap Sort_